MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 Semantic index enhances Microsoft Copilot and search results in the [Microsoft 365 app](https://www.microsoft365.com/), SharePoint Online, and Microsoft Teams.
 It supports an enhanced search experience and conceptual understanding of your online data that is automatically enabled by Microsoft.

 Today, semantic index is created at the tenant level.
 It's an organization-wide index generated from text-based SharePoint Online files that are accessible by two or more people via site inheritance.
 However, it only surfaces the results to a user if the user already has access to the content controlled by role-based access control.
 Additionally, the SharePoint Online site must remain searchable.
-In time we will also generate user-level index content.
-This will add personalized index of a working set of data that is accessible for users performing everyday tasks.
+In time, we'll also generate user-level index content.
+This adds personalized index of a working set of data that is accessible for users performing everyday tasks.
 This includes any text-based content you make or interact with, such as emails, documents that mention you, or that you comment on or share.

 The following section explains how to enable each index, how the data flow in Copilot for Microsoft 365 uses the semantic index, what file types each index can handle, and how each index deals with updates.